node-diameter/node-diameter-avp-object/README.md

 node-diameter's `diameterMessage` event returns a nested array of AVPs in the `event.message.body` property.

 Accessing AVPs in this form may look syntactically crowded.
 This library converts AVP arrays into nested objects that are more syntactically friendly.
 AVPs are converted into camelCase properties.
-Multiple occurences of the same AVP are rolled into an array.
+Multiple occurrences of the same AVP are rolled into an array.

 It also converts such objects back to the nested array form for Diameter answers.